H.R. 7396: Native American Entrepreneurial Opportunity Act

 How long would the new office last?

-Would the office have to report results?
+Would the office have to prove it's working?

 Based on H.R.
 7396 bill text